 Around New Year I usually back-track though my non-professional reading and compile a top five.
-Last month I came up with these:
+Last month I came up with these for 2017:

 1) Music and Freedom, Zoe Morrison—an Oz writer, though this is set largely in Oxford, UK; excellent storytelling, strong characters, lots of music.